adonespitogo/docker-services/README.md

 Password: admin
 ```

 Then select the pre-defined server `Servers > Local Server`.
-When a prompt appears to enter your password, type: `postgrespass`
+When a prompt appears to enter your password, type: `postgres`

 This will automatically connect you to the running docker postgres server.